TikhonovaKs/TikhonovaKs/README.md

-## Hi, my name is Kseniia!
-I'm a frontend developer
+## Hi, I'm Kseniia, I'm a frontend developer
 <br/>

 ### About me